 Consider replacing your old washing machine with an EPA Water Sense and Energy Star listed high efficiency model.

-Visit our page for details on a rebate.
+Visit the rebates tab on this page for details on a rebate.

 If your shower can fill a one gallon bucket in 20 seconds, consider replacing it with a water-efficient shower head.